 The registration deadline for this event is Wednesday, February 21st, at 3:00 pm MST.
 Please be aware that with the new registration procedure, late registrations will not be accepted as in the past.
 This will enable us to avoid having to purchase extra lunches to allow for potential late-comers.

-Check?in at the site is from 11:30 am to 12:00 pm.
+Check-in is from 11:30 am to 12:00 pm.
 The presentation will begin shortly thereafter.
-Registration fees are $20 for AWWA or WEF members, $25 for nonmembers, and $15 for Students and Retired Members.
+Registration fees are $25 for AWWA or WEF members, $30 for nonmembers, and $20 for Students and Retired Members.